Jakhongir222/milk-app-frontend/README.md

 # Milk App Frontend
 This repository contains the frontend of the Milk App, a full stack application that allows users to view and filter different types of milk.
+Here is the link for the backend of this [app](https://github.com/Jakhongir222/milk-app-backend.git)

 ## Technologies
 - React with TypeScript